linjing-lab/optimtool/README.md

 |--|--|
 |steihaug_CG(funcs, args, x_0, draw=True, output_f=False, m=100, r0=1, rmax=2, eta=0.2, p1=0.4, p2=0.6, gamma1=0.5, gamma2=1.5, epsilon=1e-6, k=0)|The truncated conjugate gradient method is used to search the gradient.|

-## Introduce to use Constrained-optimization
+## Introduce to use constrained-optimization

 Here is the method library of inequality constraints, equality constraints and mixed equality constraints.